Create your first Incremental Model

 The only thing to have in consideration while setting up the orchestration is that it has to be set as an incremental import!

-In the incremental modelling, are we only doing append or are we also doing merge right now?
+In the incremental modeling, are we only doing appending or are we also doing merge right now?

-Answer: We Append only at the moment, but will add merge the next quarter!
+Answer: We append only at the moment, but we have the merge operation on the roadmap!

-When I switch on incremental modelling on a node, is it enough or do I need to also write is_incremental()
+When I switch on incremental modeling on a node, is it enough or do I need to also write is_incremental()

 is_incremental()

-in my sql?Answer: Need to write is incremental
+in my SQL?Answer: You need to write is incremental

 Answer: At the moment we do not do incremental modeling in UI model (only in SQL model), but we will implement it in the future.